RECENT SHOWS + EXHIBITS

 My father has made a career of preserving the architectural heritage of New England and of other distinct architectural regions throughout the U.S. as lead architect for the conversion of hundreds of historic buildings to new uses - a new life.
 According to my dad, historic buildings (and often what we find in them) are too important to our identity and national diversity to be considered disposable.
 It seems I have inherited his love of old things.
 It fuels my passion to capture and draw attention to objects that are often overlooked – essentially, beautiful decay – in a playful and sometimes disorienting way.
 I walk through the abandoned mills, schools and hotels with my dad, and as he imagines a new use for them, I capture what were once significant artifacts of a life gone by.

-You'll find these images in my portfolio under Beautiful Decay, as well as Voke Lofts the artful restoration of a vocational school, Sibley a 1M square foot former department store in Rochester, NY, among others.
+You'll find these images in my portfolio under Beautiful Decay, as well as on display at Voke Lofts the artful restoration of a vocational school in Worcester, MA, Counting House Lofts in Lowell, MA, and Sibley a 1M square foot former department store in Rochester, NY, among others.

 Please contact me for more information regarding the work, and/or the purchase of original or limited edition prints, upcoming shows, licensing, exhibiting and commissions.
 All photographs are signed and numbered.